JanSneeuw/react-native-beacon-radar/README.md

 ## CURRENTLY IN PROGRESS....
 RIGHT NOW ONLY SCANS FOR CERTAIN IBEACON

-Package to scan for iBeacons
+Package to scan for iBeacons on both Android and IOS.
+This module is fully compatible with Expo (Will not work with Expo Go, but will work with development build.)

 ## Installation